collabnix/kubelabs/Cheat Sheets/Cloud Cheat Sheet.md

 az aks nodepool scale --node-count 0 --name nodepool2 --cluster-name myAKSCluster --resource-group myResourceGroup
 ```

 The above line will scale down the node count to 0, effectively meaning that all active nodes are no longer running.
+You can scale the node count to anything else you would like by changing the `node-count` value.

 Deleting clusters with GKE is even more straightforward.
 To delete the cluster, use: